 Westerton Partnership provides great places to train to teach and is a fully school-led route into teaching.
 The Westerton Partnership is a partnership of fourteen primary schools, mainly in the Morley area of Leeds.
 The schools within the partnership offer diversity and the trainees will engage in more than one school within the partnership.

 The schools within the partnership are committed to joint collaborative working and have a long history of delivering successful school-based teacher training.
-We have a proven track record with 100% of the trainees that successfully complete the course recruited to the profession, many within partnership schools.
+We have a proven track record of trainees that successfully complete the course and recruited to the profession, many within partnership schools.

 Westerton Partnership believes that a fully school-led model of teacher training is the best way to develop future teachers.
 All the schools are committed to their trainees' progress and you will be chosen by the schools who will invest in you as an integral and important member of their staff team.
 As a partnership, we have a clear commitment to growing our own teachers of the future.
 Staff within the partnership are our most valuable resource.
 Our teachers are excellent practitioners and they are keen to share professional skills, knowledge and practice with teachers of the future.

 All trainees who successfully complete the course with us will be recommended for Qualified Teacher Status and will have the opportunity to gain a PGCE at Level 7.
 This is an excellent springboard into the profession.

 About the accredited body